ndgsghdj/2024-Notes/History/6-01_End-Of-WW2.md

     - However, there was an alternative.
 An international team of scientists in the United States, working on what was known as the Manhattan Project, had just perfected the world’s first atomic bomb
 - In the end, Truman decided to use the bombs without warning.
     - He accepted military advice to drop two bombs in quick succession.
 This was to convince the Japanese that the United States had a large stockpile of the weapons, which it did not.
-- On 6 August 1945, the American bomber, Enola Gay, dropped a five-ton atomic bomb, nicknamed “Little Boy”
+- On 6 August 1945, the American bomber, Enola Gay, dropped a five-ton atomic bomb, nicknamed “Little Boy” over the city of Hiroshima
+- On 9 August 1945, the United States dropped a second atomic bomb, nicknamed "Fat Man", over the city of Nagasaki.
 - Both instances of dropping the atomic bombs caused appalling damage and horrific casualties, and reduced the cities of Hiroshima and Nagasaki to ruins.
     - They also left a legacy of cancer and other radiation-related diseases among the survivors.